What does IQ OQ and PQ mean? Why is it Critical in Pharma – A Practical Guide with Real-World Examples

-IQ, OQ, and PQ are three acronyms that stand for Installation Qualification, Operational Qualification, and Performance Qualification.
-These are steps used to confirm that equipment, piping, instruments, and utilities (like air, water, and steam) used in a pharmaceutical factory are:
+This is where IQ OQ PQ – short for Installation Qualification, Operational Qualification, and Performance Qualification – come into play.
+These are 3 distinct steps used to confirm that the equipment, piping, instruments, and utilities (like air, water, and steam) used in a pharmaceutical factory are:

 - Installed correctly (IQ)